+A. Definition

-- A. Definition - 1.
-Grievance a dispute between an employee or employees and the City regarding an interpretation or application of the rules and regulations governing conditions of employment.
-A grievance may be filed to appeal disciplinary action.
+- Grievance a dispute between an employee or employees and the City regarding an interpretation or application of the rules and regulations governing conditions of employment.
+A grievance may be filed to appeal disciplinary action. - 2.
+Employee a non-represented management employee in a classification identified in this salary resolution.